Skip to content

 shadow-cljs in full stack projects#

 shadow-cljs is a bit special in regards to Calva REPL connection.
-Mainly because you can start shadow-cljs and it's nREPL server in two ways:
+Mainly because you can start shadow-cljs and its nREPL server in two ways:

 1. Using the shadow-cljs npm executable